aptech/gauss-textbook-examples/greene-econometrics/docs/least-squares-regression.rst

 Getting Started
 ++++++++++++++++++++++++++++++++
-To run this example on your own you will need:
+To run this example on your own you will need to install the GreeneLib package.
+This package houses all examples and associated data.

-* The "Table 3.1-mod.csv" dataset
-* The "partial-correlations.e" program file

 How to
 ++++++++++++++++++++++++++++++++